extension-js/extension.js/develop/README.md

 # develop

-> The `develop` part of `create-browser-extension`
+> The `develop` part of `extension-create`

-This package stores all logic needed by `create-browser-extension` to develop new projects.
+This package stores all logic needed by `extension-create` to develop new projects.